-Andrew Richardson MSN, APN is an Adult-Geriatric Primary Care Nurse Practitioner with the University of Chicago Medicine’s Center for HIV Elimination.
-His clinical practice and research efforts have focused primarily on those living with HIV and the prevention of HIV.
+Andrew Richardson is an Adult-Geriatric Primary Care Nurse Practitioner with the University of Chicago Medicine’s Center for HIV Elimination.
+His clinical practice and research efforts focus primarily on those living with HIV and the prevention of HIV.
 He is currently finishing his Doctorate of Nursing Practice in Psychiatric Mental Health.

 Resource Group Coordinator

 Clovis Sarmiento is the Administrative Specialist for the University of Chicago’s Center for HIV Elimination.
 He a medical graduate from the Philippines and holds a Bachelor’s degree in Medical Technology from Michigan State University.
 Clovis worked with the HIV Aids Core Team at Southern Philippines Medical Center.

 Jimmy Denton serves as a process transformation specialist for supply chain.
 His primary focus is the use of Lean management techniques to optimize material flow throughout UChicago Medicine from the receiving dock to the patient’s bedside.